Analyticity of the energy in an Ising spin glass with correlated disorder: Ising spin glass with correlated disorder

 When $K_2=0$ (uncorrelated disorder), the analyticity is trivial.
 Equation (\ref{eq:Egauge}) immediately gives a simple formula

 where $N_B$ is the number of bonds.
 Nevertheless, the line defined by $K=K_1$ in the $K$-$K_1$ phase diagram has a transition point on it since the low-temperature side ($K\gg 1)$ is in the ferromagnetic phase in two and higher dimensions \cite{Horiguchi1982} and the high-temperature side is trivially in the paramagnetic phase.
-Therefore the absence of singularity in $E(K,K,0)$ is highly non-trivial, a consequence of delicate balance of the probability weight $P_{\tau}(K_1, 0)$ and the partition function $Z_s(K)$ in Eq. (\ref{eq:E_intermediate}).
+Therefore the absence of singularity in $E(K,K,0)$ is highly non-trivial, a consequence of delicate balance of the probability weight $P(\tau,K_1, 0)$ and the partition function $Z_s(K)$ in Eq. (\ref{eq:E_intermediate}).
 Theorem \ref{theorem} claims that this non-trivial analyticity remains valid even after the introduction of correlation in disorder.
+This may look rather trivial mathematically, but we believe it to be highly non-trivial physically.

 Although it is difficult to prove that the subspace $K=K_1$ has a transition point (critical point) on it when $K_2>0$, in contrast to the case $K_2=0$ where it is proven \cite{Horiguchi1982,Garban2021}, we expect that the physical properties of the system are unlikely to change dramatically by the introduction of small but finite $K_2$ as suggested by the continuation of analyticity of the average energy as in Theorem \ref{theorem}.
 An indirect indication of the stability of the low-temperature ($K=K_1\gg 1$) ferromagnetic phase after the introduction of $K_2$ is provided by small-$K_2$ perturbation of the distribution function of a single-bond variable defined by